digitalvectorz/ccarps/Character_Creation.md

 These learning limits only apply to the first level of the skill once a character has the basic concepts further learning can be done without the assistance of the trainer or books.

+Please see "List of Skills" for the included list of skills to choose from.

 Use the Skills and Attributes Modifier Table to find your skill level modifier and skill dice modifier for a given skill.
-*TODO: Create nice image table for this.*

 ## Character Appearance ##
 The appearance of a given character is mostly up to the player; however, it is a good idea to use character attributes as guidelines.